-All security incidents and near-misses must be reported on the Trust incident reporting system, Datix, following the Trust Incident Reporting and Management Policy.
+All security incidents and near misses must be reported on the Trust incident reporting system, Datix, following the Trust Incident Reporting and Management Policy.

-These incidents are reviewed by the LSMS.
+These incidents are reviewed by the LSMS and investigated appropriately.

 4.5 Access Controls

 A Security Risk Management Assessment of access controls to Trust properties will be undertaken annually.
 The assessment will include: